 A Marketing Tool, Not a Stand-Alone Design Program

-It's important to understand that the IKEA 3D Kitchen Planner exists as a marketing tool aimed at selling IKEA products.
-This is a free product, after all, and it does not offer the full range of capabilities found in commercial space-planning software.
-Nor does the Planner and the in-store IKEA design consultant together offer the kind of full-fledged planning abilities of a professional kitchen designer working with genuine CAD software.
-This is not terribly surprising, considering that both the Kitchen Planner and IKEA's in-house design assistants are free, and are offered by the company to help sell IKEA products, especially cabinets.
+It's important to understand that the 3D kitchen planner exists as a marketing tool aimed at selling Ikea products.
+It's free, after all, and does not offer the full range of capabilities found in commercial space-planning software.
+Nor do the planner and the in-store design consultant together offer the kind of full-fledged planning abilities of a professional kitchen designer working with genuine computer-aided drafting (CAD) software.
+This is not terribly surprising, considering that both the kitchen planner software and the in-house design assistants are free, and offered by the company to help sell their products, especially cabinets.

 Alternative Planning Tools

-If you are dead-set on buying an IKEA kitchen, then 3D Kitchen Planner is an indispensable tool, since it locks you right into specific IKEA items.
-But if you are not going in the IKEA direction and just need an online kitchen planner, IKEA's tool may be too rudimentary for your needs.
+If you are dead-set on buying an Ikea kitchen, then 3D kitchen planner is an indispensable tool, since it locks you right into specific branded items.
+But if you are not going in that direction and just need an online kitchen planner, Ikea's tool may be too rudimentary for your needs.

 One option is to purchase kitchen design software, thus making your kitchen planning brand-agnostic.
-In this way, you plan will not be tied to IKEA, Merillat, or any other manufacturer.
-There are also free kitchen design software options, such as HomeStyler by AutoDesk and Google SketchUp.
-HomeStyler is about as rudimentary as IKEA's Home Planner, but SketchUp is closer to a true CAD program, offering infinite possibilities
+This way, your plan will not be tied to Ikea, Merillat, or any other manufacturer.
+There are also free kitchen design software options, such as HomeStyler by AutoDesk and SketchUp.
+HomeStyler is about as rudimentary as Ikea Home Planner, but SketchUp is a true CAD program, offering infinite possibilities.